libxmq/xmq/README.md

 # Render pom.xml as xmq in color on terminal.
 xmq pom.xml

-# Add a pager to scroll up and down.
+# Use a pager to scroll up and down.
-xmq pom.xml pager
+xmq pom.xml page
 xmq pom.xml pa

 # Write browse_tmp_pom.xml.html and open this file with the default browser.
-xmq pom.xml browser
+xmq pom.xml browse
 xmq pom.xml br

 # View a json file as xmq in a pager